-If you have used HTML in your web design tasks or you have just started learning it, then terms such as HTML elements, HTML tags, and HTML attributes are not new to your ears.
+If you have used HTML in your web design tasks or have just started learning it, then terms such as HTML elements, HTML tags, and HTML attributes are not new to you.

 What is an HTML Element?

-When it comes to HTML elements, these are the building blocks of this language.
+HTML elements are the building blocks of this language.
 Each element is an individual component on a particular web page or document.
-They are in every part of the page, including the header, footer, body, and text.
+They appear throughout the page, including the header, footer, body, and text.

-The format of a tag is a start tag followed by the content and an end tag, eventually.
+The format of a tag is a start tag followed by content, and eventually an end tag.
 For instance, if you need to use a paragraph element, here is the way to go.

 Examples include:

-here are two broad categories of HTML elements.
-They are the inline-level as well as the block-level HTML elements.
+Here are two broad categories of HTML elements.
+They are inline-level and block-level HTML elements.
 The block-level elements make up the structure of the document.
 It takes up the entire width of the page.

 There is always a line before and after a block HTML element.
 Examples include <div>, <p>, <h1>, <h6>, <form>, <ol>, <ul> and <li>, e.t.c.

-On the other hand, the inline-level elements are mainly in the contents of a block.
-In addition to that, their width is based on how much space that individual element needs.
+On the other hand, inline-level elements are mainly within the content of a block.
+In addition, their width is determined by how much space each individual element needs.
 They include <img>, <a>, <span>, <strong>, <b>, <em>, <i>, <code>, <input> and <button> among others.

 What is an HTML Tag?

-HTML tags are what defines where an HTML element starts and where it ends.
+HTML tags define where an HTML element starts and ends.
 There is usually an opening bracket followed by the element’s name and, finally, a closing bracket.

-In most cases, there is always a start tag and an end tag enclosing an element.
+In most cases, there is a start tag and an end tag that enclose an element.
 Nevertheless, that is not the case for all elements.

-As far as HTML is concerned, there are several types of a tag.
+In HTML, there are several types of tags.
 The first one is the start tag.
 It contains two opposite angle brackets.
 Examples include:

 - <title>